spress/spress.yosymfony.com/docs/developers/index.md

 Go to your site folder and run `composer update` command.

 #### The plugin

 A plugin extends from `Plugin` class and should implement `initialize` method to add event listener. `initialize` will be invoqued at the beginning of the plugin live cycle.
 You can use it like a plugin constructor to initialize internal variables.

-We recommend using *namespaces* for to organize the code.
-With the Composer class-loader you don't need to write include statements.

 ```
 namespace SpressPlugins\YourPlugin;